 When I recorded some of my songs with a band, I added the chant as a prayer.
 The enthusiastic reaction I got for it surprised me and confused me, it was two different music styles and I did not want to choose.

 While I was gathering the material I made an amazing discovery.
 Yemenite music in Israel is mostly energetic music for dancing in family events.
 The music I was attracted to seems to be rare.
-Then I realized: the popular music is the man music.
+Then I realized: that popular music is man’s music.
 Their music is joyous which celebrates God in a gospel way.
 The music I was searching for was the song sung on my wedding day.
 That apparently was the woman music and I could hardly get recordings of it.

 I started to see that while the men sang in biblical Hebrew about love and God, women were singing their secret music in women’s ceremonies and their songs were about birth, death, love, and initiation, and sometimes erotic songs which described their life experiences.
 They also sang in Arabic, which was their daily life language.
 That realization brought a memory to my mind.